Anemone Jerusalem Blue White Corms

 - ZONEAnnual in zones 3-6, tender perennial in zones 7-10

 - INCLUDES20 corms in a cloth bag, with a wooden plant marker.

 - Botanical NameAnemone coronaria

-Jerusalem Blue White Anemone are a smokey-pastel lavender inside, colored in a way that makes it seem it has been painted with a watercolor brush, set off with an opalescent navy center.
+20 Corms: Jerusalem Blue White Anemone are a smokey-pastel lavender inside, colored in a way that makes it seem they have been painted with a watercolor brush, set off with an opalescent navy center.
 The flowers vary from more-white to more-lavender, so you have a stunning variety of hues within each plant.